 Central to achieving quality content is a centralized creation and publishing workflow

-Central to achieving a steady flow of quality content that is actually being consumed is the use of an online Editorial Calendar.
-Having a calendar-centric marketing plan allows you to not just plan out all of your content being created, but manage the workflow for your content creation team, highlight what content types are being created, and in what distribution channels they’re being shared.
+In an increasingly deadline-driven world, strategists and marketers are realizing that a centralized planning and publishing hub is key to any successful planning process.
+Why?
+Having a calendar-centric marketing plan allows you to plan your content efforts in a collaborative format, manage approval workflows for your content creation team, highlight what content types are being created, and in what distribution channels they’re being shared.

 Need to send an update to senior management, or provide a progress report on your content performance?
 Scrambling through spreadsheets or lists of items that you’re working on can take 10x longer since your brain has to try create a visual scene of what those list items amount to as a whole.
 Visualizing your content in a calendar format, color coded adds visual recognition, condenses the information you’re looking at in a formate that allows for understanding in 1/10th of the time.

 This type of calendar view is also a great tool for sharing with the broader organization and keeping them in the loop on what’s coming from the marketing team, without having to go into granular details of your strategy or workflow.
 An editorial calendar helps you not just plan your content marketing efforts visually, but also provides visual content performance reporting.

-Companies with multiple websites or blogs that need to be managed can view each of their calendars individually or in aggregate as shown above.
-Agencies who are struggling to keep on top of all of the content they are creating for their various clients can also benefit, by managing multiple organizations within a single system can leverage sub-calendars and the global view.
+Companies with multiple websites, blogs, or various marketing teams that need to be managed separately can view each of their calendars individually or in aggregate.
+Organizations who are struggling to keep on top of all of the content they are creating for their various clients can also benefit by managing multiple organizations within a single system can leverage sub-calendars and the global view.
 This provides visibility into content efforts to ensure duplication doesn’t occur, but also helps teams focus first on what matters most to them without getting overwhelmed.

-At the top of the image you will see the filters and search that can be used to find the items you’re looking for.
+No longer should marketers be referenced as “the finders of stuff.”
 If you wish to see all of the blog posts, or just the webpages or Tweets that are scheduled, you just need to select those from the drop-down menu rather than hunt down the latest version of your spreadsheet.
 Likewise you will typically group all of your content by theme, such as pertaining to a certain product or targeted at a specific industry.
 You can also filter the calendar according to your Buyer Personas, by individual authors or the Buyer Cycle Stage the content relates to.
 If your current marketing goal is to increase web traffic and boost awareness with your target audience, easily drill down into what content efforts are directly influencing your progress towards that goal.

 One of the biggest challenges that marketers are facing is managing the workflow between the multiple team members.
 Strategists and managers need to know when their writers have finished a piece and it is ready for editing and review.
 Likewise when designers and social media experts are required to collaborate on the production and promotion of a piece of content, everyone needs to be informed when it’s their turn to step up to the plate.

 To save time moving between multiple applications to plan, draft, publish and schedule each of your content items, Marketing.AI lets you do it all in one place.
 From your calendar, simple click on the draft button to open up the text and html editor where you can write and edit all of your content.